RobinBoers/FramboxOS/README.md

 This script helps me to setup the my Raspberry Pi.
 It installs all the programs I use and sets all my preferences.<br><br>This is made for use with RetroPie.<br><br>
 It includes:

-- The PIXEL desktop (optional)
+- The PIXEL desktop
-- Custom Desktop Enviorment (optional)
 - A custom bashwelcometweak
 - My favorite splashscreens
 - My favorite themes (optional)
 - A option to open MCPI and Vice BASIC from emulationtation
 - Custom hostname
 - Enable SSH
-- Editted Raspbian menu
+- Clean Raspbian menu
-- Terminal configuration / preferences
+- LXTerminal color scheme

 It also installs: